enwask/ghostwheel-examples/readme.md

 ## About ghostwheel

 Ghostwheel is implemented as an API layer on top of Ollama, exposing multiple local LLMs running on dedicated GPUs.
-The ghostwheel API is intended as a replacement for Ollama in projects that already use it as a backend, though some implementations may require modification to include our authorization header in outgoing requests (see [the API docs linked below](#the-ghostwheel-api) for usage of the authentication header).
+The ghostwheel API is intended as a replacement for Ollama within projects or libraries that can use it as a backend (e.g. Langchain), though some implementations may require modification to send our authorization header with outgoing requests.
+See [the API docs linked below](#the-ghostwheel-api) for how to authenticate with this header.

 You can use ghostwheel in a few ways, and examples of some of these methods are demonstrated in the [demo notebook](demo.ipynb):
 - Directly as a REST API from your favorite client tech (demonstrated in the notebook with Python's `requests` module)